londogard/text-gen-kt/README.md

 ## Steps in text-generation
 Search calls smoothing to retrieve tokens & probabilities.
-Smoothing access the Language Model to retrieve probabilities, and if they don't exist smooth it out somehow.
+Smoothing access the Language Model to retrieve probabilities, and if they don't exist smooth it out somehow, meaning that you find the closest match.
+>**Smoothing example**
+> ["hej", "där", "borta"] has never been seen in the data, then we don't know what to generate as
+>the next word.
+Simple back-off smoothing would then try to see if ["där", "borta"] exists in the data and try
+>to generate a word from that instead.
+>There's different
+ways to smooth data, but in its essence it's the idea of finding a value of something we've never seen before.

 Smoothing then applies penalties and finally normalization.

 ## Structure
 There's a few different components